ZJUFanLab/bulk2space/bulk2space/README.md

 ```

 ### 4. <a id="Load-data">Load data</a>
-`Bulk2Space` requires three formatted data as input:
+`Bulk2Space` requires five formatted data as input:
 - Bulk-seq Normalized Data
-    -  a `.csv` file with
+    - a `.csv` file with genes as rows and sample as column
 - Single Cell RNA-seq Normalized Data
+    - a `.csv` file with genes as rows and cells as columns
+- Single Cell RNA-seq Annotation Data
+    - a `.csv` file with cell names and celltype annotation columns.
+The column containing cell names should be named `Cell` and the column containing the labels should be named `Cell_type`
 - Spatial Transcriptomics Normalized Data
+    - a `.csv` file with genes as rows and cells/spots as columns
+- Spatial Transcriptomics Coordinates Data
+    - a `.csv` with cell/spot names and coordinates columns.
+The column containing cell/spot names should be named `Spot` and the column containing the coordinates should be named `xcoord` and `ycoord`

 ```python
 print("loading data......")